Review – Topaz Sharpen AI

 The sharpness and focus of an image is most noticeable when you view it at 100%.
 For images viewed on smartphones and tablets, the sharpness (or lack of) will not be as evident.

 The beauty of Topaz Sharpen AI is the Artificial Intelligence used to apply sharpening with-in the image.
-The software is able to detect the difference between detail and noise, and apply sharpening based on three different AI models – Sharpen, Stabilize & Focus.
-It can improve sharpness with handheld night, or shallow depth of field shots.
+The software is able to detect the difference between detail and noise, and apply sharpening based on three different AI models – Motion Blur, Out of Focus, & Too Soft.
+It can improve sharpness with handheld night or shallow depth of field shots.
+They have also added a slider to add Grain to your image which can make your image look a little more natural.

 Please Note: we have not tested all the plug-ins that are available for Sharpening, so there may be other apps that will give you a similar result.

-Below is another example of an image taken in Shanghai, China.
+Above is another example – this image was taken in Shanghai, China.
 Due to a slow shutter speed and slight movement by the musician, the focus is slightly inaccurate.
 You can see the improvement the application provides overall but most noticeably around the face, predominantly the eyes and glasses.

-The below example probably best shows the power of this software.
+The example below probably best shows the power of this software.
 The image was shot at 1/200sec, f5.6, ISO 1000 at 105mm (on a Sony A7riii and Sony 24-105 f4 lens).
-This shot was taken very quickly.
-Basic editing was done in Lightroom then in Topaz Sharpen AI the Stabilize mode for sharpening was applied.
+This shot was taken very quickly and unfortunately, the shutter speed was too slow .
+Basic editing was done in Lightroom, then sent to Topaz Sharpen AI where the Stabilize mode ( now Motion Blur mode) for sharpening was applied.
 We usually process the image at the default settings first to see the results.
 Sometimes this may be sufficient.
 If the image needs further improvement we adjust these settings.
 For the image below we found that settings around 70% for sharpness and 100% on suppress noise sliders gave us the best result.

 Naturally, it is always best to get the correct focus and shutter speed settings in-camera to achieve the optimum sharpness in an image.
 However, as is the case in travel, street, or sports photography getting the correct focus and shutter speeds can be unpredictable in many cases.
 Topaz Sharpen AI gives you the ability to correct images that you would normally discard.
 But please note, this software will improve images that are slightly out of focus due to inaccurate focusing or incorrect shutter speed, however, it will not fix all images.
 If an image is totally out of focus or the shutter speed is way off then nothing will save it.

-We generally use Topaz Sharpen AI to correct our panning shots using the Stabilize Mode where we have selected an incorrect shutter speed or the Focus Mode for images where we have not nailed the focusing.
+We generally use Topaz Sharpen AI to correct our panning shots using the Stabilize Mode (now Motion Blur mode) where we have selected an incorrect shutter speed or the Focus Mode (now Out of Focus mode) for images where we have not nailed the focusing.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.